lhzcode/es10-cn/functions-classes.md

 4. If inHeritage is true, return true.
 5. Return the result of ComputedPropertyContains for ClassBody with argument symbol.

-> NOTE Static semantic rules that depend upon substructure generally do not look into class bodies except for PropertyNames
+> 注 Static semantic rules that depend upon substructure generally do not look into class bodies except for PropertyNames

 ### 14.6.5 SS: ComputedPropertyContains <div id="sec-class-definitions-static-semantics-computedpropertycontains"></div>